biratrai/100-days-of-code/log.md

 **Thoughts:** Created an abstract class which extended RoomDatabase to create the database for the application.
 A simple annotation with @Database with entities and version of the database was all needed to create a database.
 We can add the migration logic here.

+### Day 60: Feb 16, 2018

+**Today's Progress**: Followed with Android Architecture components specially Room.

+**Thoughts:** Added a class to separate the Room specific logic to a repository class.
+This was an interface that can help us abstract the concrete implementation of the database queries.